Macy’s (NYSE:M) Releases FY 2021 Earnings Guidance

-Macy’s (NYSE:M) last posted its quarterly earnings results on Wednesday, August 18th.
-The company reported $1.29 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $1.07.
-Macy’s had a net margin of 2.45% and a return on equity of 27.50%.
-The firm had revenue of $5.65 billion during the quarter, compared to the consensus estimate of $5 billion.
-During the same quarter in the previous year, the firm posted ($0.81) earnings per share.
-The company’s revenue was up 58.7% on a year-over-year basis.
-On average, sell-side analysts predict that Macy’s will post 3.73 EPS for the current year.
+Macy’s (NYSE:M) last posted its earnings results on Wednesday, August 18th.
+The company reported $1.29 EPS for the quarter, beating the consensus estimate of $0.22 by $1.07.
+The firm had revenue of $5.65 billion for the quarter, compared to analyst estimates of $5 billion.
+Macy’s had a return on equity of 27.50% and a net margin of 2.45%.
+Macy’s’s revenue for the quarter was up 58.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted ($0.81) earnings per share.
+As a group, equities research analysts expect that Macy’s will post 3.73 EPS for the current year.

-Macy’s announced that its Board of Directors has authorized a share repurchase plan on Thursday, August 19th that authorizes the company to buyback $500.00 million in outstanding shares.
-This buyback authorization authorizes the company to buy up to 7.2% of its shares through open market purchases.
-Shares buyback plans are usually an indication that the company’s board of directors believes its shares are undervalued.
+Macy’s declared that its Board of Directors has approved a stock buyback plan on Thursday, August 19th that authorizes the company to repurchase $500.00 million in outstanding shares.
+This repurchase authorization authorizes the company to repurchase up to 7.2% of its stock through open market purchases.
+Stock repurchase plans are usually a sign that the company’s leadership believes its stock is undervalued.

-M has been the subject of a number of research analyst reports.
-OTR Global upgraded Macy’s from a mixed rating to a positive rating in a research note on Monday, August 9th.
-JPMorgan Chase & Co. upgraded Macy’s from an underweight rating to a neutral rating and increased their price target for the company from $19.00 to $25.00 in a research note on Friday, August 20th.
-Morgan Stanley increased their price target on Macy’s from $17.00 to $21.00 and gave the company an underweight rating in a research note on Friday, August 20th.
-Credit Suisse Group increased their price target on Macy’s from $16.00 to $19.00 and gave the company an underperform rating in a research note on Friday, August 20th.
-Finally, Deutsche Bank Aktiengesellschaft raised their price objective on Macy’s from $24.00 to $27.00 and gave the stock a hold rating in a research note on Monday, August 23rd.
-Four equities research analysts have rated the stock with a sell rating, four have given a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, the company has an average rating of Hold and a consensus target price of $22.67.
+A number of brokerages recently issued reports on M. Evercore ISI reissued an outperform rating on shares of Macy’s in a research report on Wednesday, May 19th.
+Telsey Advisory Group raised their target price on shares of Macy’s from $20.00 to $21.00 and gave the stock a market perform rating in a research report on Monday, August 16th.
+JPMorgan Chase & Co. raised shares of Macy’s from an underweight rating to a neutral rating and lifted their target price for the company from $19.00 to $25.00 in a report on Friday, August 20th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Macy’s from $24.00 to $27.00 and gave the stock a hold rating in a research note on Monday, August 23rd.
+Finally, Citigroup lifted their price objective on shares of Macy’s from $14.00 to $20.00 and gave the company a sell rating in a research note on Friday, August 20th.
+Four investment analysts have rated the stock with a sell rating, three have given a hold rating and five have given a buy rating to the stock.
+Based on data from MarketBeat.com, Macy’s has a consensus rating of Hold and an average target price of $23.11.

-In other news, SVP Paul Griscom sold 1,350 shares of Macy’s stock in a transaction that occurred on Thursday, June 24th.
-The stock was sold at an average price of $19.59, for a total value of $26,446.50.
-Following the sale, the senior vice president now directly owns 1,357 shares of the company’s stock, valued at $26,583.63.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Jeffrey Gennette sold 77,196 shares of Macy’s stock in a transaction that occurred on Monday, July 12th.
-The stock was sold at an average price of $18.97, for a total value of $1,464,408.12.
+In other news, CEO Jeffrey Gennette sold 77,196 shares of the firm’s stock in a transaction that occurred on Monday, July 12th.
+The shares were sold at an average price of $18.97, for a total transaction of $1,464,408.12.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, SVP Paul Griscom sold 1,216 shares of the firm’s stock in a transaction on Tuesday, September 7th.
+The stock was sold at an average price of $21.79, for a total value of $26,496.64.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 149,735 shares of company stock worth $2,841,310.
-0.58% of the stock is owned by corporate insiders.
+In the last 90 days, insiders sold 150,951 shares of company stock valued at $2,867,807.
+0.74% of the stock is owned by insiders.

 Macy’s, Inc engages in the retail of apparel, accessories, cosmetics, home furnishings, and other consumer goods.
 The firm’s brands include Macy’s, Bloomingdale’s, and Bluemercury.
 It offers men’s, women’s, and children’s apparel, women’s accessories, intimate apparel, shoes, cosmetics, fragrances, as well as home and miscellaneous products.